itsmaurya/QuoteStudio/README.md

 # Quotes Studio Web App

 This is a simple web app that displays quotes from a free API and allows users to add their own quotes manually.
-It was built using ReactJS and CSS.
+It was built using ReactJS Firebase, Ninja Free quotes api , HTML and CSS.

 ## Getting Started